-On this page we will look at the different ways of structuring workflows into fragments and then how to optimally merge them into a final workflow that is used to orchestrate entities.
+On this page we will look at the different ways of structuring workflows into fragments and then how to optimally merge them into a final that is used to orchestrate entities.
 Finally how to package both workflows and fragments into a module.

 `workflows`

-`workflow-fragments`
+before `workflow-fragments`

-In this document we will describe how to work with workflows and workflow fragments using the Fluent CLI.
-Then delve into how the tool is tracking the installed workflows, fragments in the workflow log.
+.In this document we will describe how to work with workflows and fragments using the .
+Then delve into how the tool is tracking the installed workflows, fragments in the log.

 `workflowlog`

-Modules are the package structure used by Fluent Commerce to ship preconfigured features and functions.
+to manage the workflow and fragment lifecycleModules are the package structure used by Fluent Commerce to ship preconfigured features and functions.
 They are designed to be self-describing, isolated, but inter-dependent assets that can work together with other modules, or be extended by custom modules, all while remaining upgradeable.

 Here we'll look at the different designations of Modules and describe the Module's Package Structure and Project Structure.